 Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2021.

 Looking for a new pair of headphones?
-Sony will probably be on your list since the firm is on a brilliant run of form at the moment.
-The Japanese giant boasts some of the best headphones on the planet in its arsenal.
-Whether you're after in-ear, on-ear, wireless or noise-cancelling headphones, there's a pair of Sony headphones for everyone in the current range.
+Sony will probably be on your list since the Japanese giant makes some of the best headphones on the planet right now.
+Whether you're after in-ear, on-ear, wireless or noise-cancelling headphones, there's a pair of Sony's for you.

 So, what should you look for before buying a pair of Sony headphones?
 Firstly, you need to pick a style (in-/on-/over-ear) and then think about which features you want.
 Do you want a portable pair for commuting or the gym, or are they going to be used mainly at home?
-If you want Bluetooth and noise-cancelling, be sure to look into battery life.
+If you want Bluetooth and noise-cancelling, pay close attention to battery life.

 Some of the best Sony headphones have touch controls for functions like play/pause, skipping track, etc. High-end models need plugging into a dedicated headphone amplifier to hear them at their very best.
 These are all things to consider.

 Read on for the best Sony headphones 2021, from all the models we've tested that are still available to buy.

-- These are the best headphones for all styles and budgets
+- Our guide to the best headphones for all styles and budgets

-The XM4 are an upgrade on the XM3 in the second slot on this list.
+The musical-sounding XM4 are an upgrade on (superb) XM3 over-ears, listed below.
 For your extra money, you get a refined design, with slightly larger ear cushions, new features like Wearing Detection (which knows when you've taken them off or put them on, and pauses or plays the music, respectively), and a new audio processor – the DSEE Extreme.

-That adds Sony's Edge-AI artificial intelligence to the mix, which produces a more accurate sound from certain sound files.
-There's also a new algorithm and new Bluetooth System on Chip to analyse outside noise in even greater detail, providing more effective noise cancellation.
+The new chip adds Sony's Edge-AI artificial intelligence to the mix, which produces a more accurate sound from certain sound files.
+There's also a new algorithm to analyse outside noise in even greater detail, providing more effective noise cancellation.